TimMikeladze/next-upload/README.md

 # 🗃️ next-upload

 A turn-key solution for integrating Next.js with signed & secure file-uploads to an S3 compliant storage service such as R2, AWS, or Minio.
+Generates signed URLs for uploading files directly to your storage service and optionally integrates with your database to store additional metadata about your files.

-Check out this [example](https://github.com/TimMikeladze/next-upload/tree/master/examples/next-upload-example) of a Next.js codebase showcasing an advanced implementation of `next-upload`.
+Check out this [example](https://github.com/TimMikeladze/next-upload/tree/master/examples/next-upload-example) of a Next.js codebase showcasing an advanced implementation of `next-upload` with different storage services and databases.

 > 🚧 Under active development.
 Expect breaking changes until v1.0.0.